 Reading Time: 7 minutes “Meals make the society, hold the fabric together in lots of ways that were charming and interesting and intoxicating to me.
 The perfect meal, or the best meals, occur in a context that frequently has very little to do with the food itself”. -Anthony Bourdain

-Reading Time: 9 minutes Weekend drive to the Udaipur of Bengal Someone mentioned to me about this place, I thought she was mentioning about the famous city of lakes “Udaipur” of Rajasthan.
+Reading Time: 9 minutes Follow me Weekend drive to the Udaipur of Bengal Someone mentioned to me about this place, I thought she was mentioning about the famous city of lakes “Udaipur” of Rajasthan.
 As soon as long weekend rang the bell in my calendar list of holidays.
-Ideas started to doing rounds, as to how to make use of the …
+Ideas started to doing rounds, as to how to make use …

 Reading Time: 9 minutes It’s been a journey which was all about learning, realization and testing my potential.
 I came out of my comfort zone and lived my days out of my backpack, made friends, talked to locals, to understand the hardship, to appreciate each smaller little things which may seems very little but has a deeper meaning.
 I felt extremely content to have been able to ticked off one more wish out of my bucket list.
 I now look at it, I realized that journeys are actually way more important than the destination.
 What I said not because I could not witness any stunning view at the top.
 But it is because, I trekked for 5 days covering about 45 kms chasing something which I could not get the view of.
 Still I feel that I could achieve the inner joy of finding my new love for mountains.
 I think I m just hooked on to this and I will definitely going to take up many more treks.